← All Articles

 Smart event organizers begin educating audiences 6-8 weeks before AI keynotes.
 Create a structured learning path that builds foundational knowledge without overwhelming participants.

 Start with vocabulary primers.
 Send weekly emails defining 5-7 key terms your speaker will reference.
 Include practical examples from your industry.
 A healthcare conference might explain "natural language processing" by describing how AI analyzes doctor notes to identify treatment patterns.
-A retail event could illustrate "computer vision" through Walmart's automated inventory tracking system that processes 1.5 billion images daily.
+A retail event could illustrate "computer vision" through examples like Amazon's cashierless stores or Walmart's shelf-scanning robots, both publicly documented AI deployments that audiences can research further.

 Share relevant articles and research reports 3-4 weeks before your event.
 Focus on publications from MIT Technology Review, Harvard Business Review, or industry-specific journals.
 Curate 3-5 articles weekly, each requiring no more than 10 minutes to read.
 Include a mix of technical explanations, business case studies, and ethical considerations to provide comprehensive preparation.

 Consider creating custom learning modules tailored to different audience segments.
-Technical teams might receive Python code examples demonstrating basic machine learning concepts, while executives get ROI calculators and business model frameworks.
+Technical teams might receive code examples demonstrating basic machine learning concepts, while executives get business model frameworks and implementation roadmaps.
 This segmented approach ensures each participant receives relevant preparation materials aligned with their role and technical background.

 Speaker Brief Development and Alignment